MichaelCurrin/code-cookbook/recipes/python/convert-data.md

 Convert input data as CSV, JSON or YAML and output as CSV, JSON or YAML.

-Here is a partially implemened solution.
+Here is a partially implemented solution.

-TODO: formats could be recognized using the extensions.
+_TODO: formats could be recognized using the extensions._

-TODO: This tool can be adapted to work with stdin and stdout as a unix tool, rather than handling file IO internally.
+_TODO: This tool can be adapted to work with stdin and stdout as a unix tool, rather than handling file IO internally._

 - `main.py`